Azareal/Gosora/README.md

 You might also want to run `mysql_secure_installation` to further harden (aka make it more secure) MySQL / MariaDB.

+If you're using Ubuntu, you might want to look at: https://www.itzgeek.com/how-tos/linux/ubuntu-how-tos/install-mariadb-on-ubuntu-16-04.html

-It's entirely possible that your host already has MySQL installed and ready to go, so you might be able to skip this step, particularly if it's a managed VPS or a shared host (contrary to popular belief, it is possible, although the ecosystem in this regard is extremely immature).
+It's entirely possible that your host already has MySQL installed and ready to go, so you might be able to skip this step, particularly if it's a managed VPS or a shared host.
 Or they might have a quicker and easier method of setting up MySQL.

 # How to download